Pukar (2000 film): Production

-Sunny Deol was the first choice to play the male lead, Major Jaidev Rajvansh, opposite Madhuri Dixit in Pukar, but when he declined the offer, Rajkumar Santoshi went to producer Boney Kapoor and completed the film with Anil Kapoor as the male lead.
+Sunny Deol was the first choice for the role of Major Jaidev Rajvansh opposite Madhuri Dixit.
+After Deol declined the role, director Rajkumar Santoshi approached producer Boney Kapoor and cast Anil Kapoor as the male lead.

 Soundtrack

-The music is given by A. R. Rahman, while the lyrics were written by Majrooh Sultanpuri and Javed Akhtar.
+The music is given by A. R. Rahman, while the lyrics were written by Majrooh Sultanpuri for all tracks, except Kay Sera Sera written by Javed Akhtar.
 The song Kay Sera Sera is based on "Kadhal Niagara" from En Swasa Kaatre.
 Rahman reused the song "Oh Bosnia" as "Ek Tu Hi Bharosa".
 The song was composed and performed by Rahman in his Malaysian concert in 1996, that was in aid of Bosnian victims.
 The piano was played by Rahman himself.
 "Hai Jaana" has two parts within the film version and soundtrack version.
 The song "Sunta Hai Mera Khuda" was shot at Arches National Park in Utah, United States.
 The song " Kismat Se Tum Humko Mile Ho" was shot at Mount Marcus Baker in Alaska, United States.